-CDMA initial ranging to the MR-BS as described in 7.14.2.8.1 may be failed the transmitting power constraint.
-However, a CPE still able to have an uplink to MR-BS a centralized scheduling R-CPE.
+Although a CPE successfully obtains downstream parameters from a BS/MR-BS, CDMA initial ranging to the BS/MR-BS as described in 7.14.2.8.1 may be failed due to the CPE transmitting power constraint.
+However, a CPE is still able to have an uplink to MR-BS by relaying on a centralized scheduling R-CPE.